-OVERVIEW: The Blue Cross Blue Shield of Massachusetts Foundation supports groups in Boston and throughout the state of Massachusetts in the areas of access and affordability of care.
-Letters of inquiry are accepted during select time periods.
+OVERVIEW: The Blue Cross Blue Shield of Massachusetts Foundation supports groups in Boston and throughout the state of Massachusetts in the areas of access to care, affordability of care, and related health issues.

 The Catalyst Fund offers one-year, non-renewable grants for organizational capacity building.
 Connecting Consumers with Care offers up to two years of support to get and keep residents enrolled in health insurance.
 Behavioral health funding seeks to integrate behavioral health care into primary care services.
 Policy and research grants go to analyze and evaluate access, cost, and delivery of care topics.
 Social Equity and Health supports human services groups with an eye on advocacy and policy.
 And the Strengthening the Voice for Access grant category provides two-year grants for general operating support to statewide advocacy organizations.
 The foundation does not typically support direct clinical services, demographic-specific funding, or long-term, hospice, or disease-specific care.
 The funder has been significantly concerned with Medicaid and state and national health reform.
 Recent support within Boston has gone to Boston Public Health Commission, East Boston Neighborhood Health Center, Boston Center for Independent Living, Massachusetts League of Community Health Centers, and Massachusetts Organization for Addiction Recovery.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)